Luowaterbi/code_pt_data_filtering/README.md

 │   ├── compute_filtering.py              (pipeline class for doing filtering process)
 │   └── compute_quality_signals.py        (pipeline class for computing quality signals)
 ├── 📂 quality_signals                    (implementation of all the quality signals)
-├── 📂 redpajama                          (copy from redpajama with little modification) ├── 📂 test_data                          (test data used for the example) ├── 📂 utils
+├── 📂 redpajama                          (copy from redpajama with a little modification) ├── 📂 test_data                          (test data used for the usage example) ├── 📂 utils
 ├── base.py                               (implementation of quality signal register) ├── document.py                           (implementation of code document class)